 Golden Dragon Museum, Chinese cultural museum in Bendigo, Australia

-The Golden Dragon Museum is a museum in Bendigo, Victoria, dedicated to Chinese-Australian history.
-The collections include artifacts, photographs, and documents that reveal the lives and experiences of Chinese immigrants during the gold rush era.
+The Golden Dragon Museum is a museum in central Bendigo, Victoria, dedicated to the history of Chinese Australians in the region.
+It holds artifacts, photographs, and documents that shed light on the lives of Chinese immigrants who settled in the area during the gold rush era.

 The community of curious travelers